Build-Squad/solana-ruby/README.md

 The options parameter is a hash that can include the following fields:

-commitment: Specifies the level of commitment desired when querying state.
+- **commitment**: Specifies the level of commitment desired when querying state.
 Options include:

-    'finalized': Query the most recent block confirmed by supermajority of the cluster.
+    - 'finalized': Query the most recent block confirmed by supermajority of the cluster.
-    'confirmed': Query the most recent block that has been voted on by supermajority of the cluster.
+    - 'confirmed': Query the most recent block that has been voted on by supermajority of the cluster.
-    'processed': Query the most recent block regardless of cluster voting.
+    - 'processed': Query the most recent block regardless of cluster voting.

-encoding: Defines the format of the returned account data.
+- **encoding**: Defines the format of the returned account data.
 Possible values include:

-    'jsonParsed': Returns data in a JSON-parsed format.
+    - 'jsonParsed': Returns data in a JSON-parsed format.
-    'base64': Returns raw account data in Base64 encoding.
+    - 'base64': Returns raw account data in Base64 encoding.
-    'base64+zstd': Returns compressed Base64 data.
+    - 'base64+zstd': Returns compressed Base64 data.

+- **epoch**: Specify the epoch when querying for certain information like epoch details.

+        skipPreflight: If true, skip the preflight transaction verification.
+Preflight ensures that a transaction is valid before sending it to the network, but skipping this can result in faster submission.

+- **maxRetries**: Specify how many times to retry sending a transaction before giving up.

+- **recentBlockhash**: Provide a custom recent blockhash for a transaction if not relying on the default.

 By providing options, you can control the nature of the returned data and the reliability of the query.

 ### Filters Parameter

-The filters parameter allows you to specify conditions for querying token accounts.
-Some common filter types include:
+The filters parameter allows you to specify conditions when querying accounts and other resources.
+Here are some common filters:

+#### Token Accounts by Owner

+    # Replace 'owner_pubkey' with the owner's public key
+    owner_pubkey = 'Fg6PaFpoGXkYsidMpWxTWqSKJf6KJkUxX92cnv7WMd2J'

+    # Query for token accounts owned by this public key
+    filters = [{ mint: 'TokenMintPublicKey' }]

+    result = client.get_token_accounts_by_owner(owner_pubkey, filters)

+    puts result

+#### Account Filters

+You can use the filters parameter to apply conditions for certain queries, such as fetching token accounts by a specific owner or a specific token program.
+Below are examples of filters that can be used in different queries.

+#### Mint Filter

-    # Mint Filter: Filter by a specific token mint.
-This retrieves accounts holding tokens of that mint.
+- Filter accounts by a specific token mint.

-    filters = { mint: 'TokenMintPublicKey' }
+    `filters = [{ mint: 'TokenMintPublicKey' }]`
+    `result = client.get_token_accounts_by_owner(owner_pubkey, filters)`

+#### Program Filter

-    # Program Filter: Filter by a specific program (e.g., the token program).
+- Filter accounts associated with a particular program, such as the token program.

-    filters = { programId: 'TokenProgramPublicKey' }
+    `filters = [{ programId: 'TokenProgramPublicKey' }]`
+    `result = client.get_token_accounts_by_owner(owner_pubkey, filters)`

+#### Data Size Filter

+- Filter accounts by the exact size of the account data.

+    `filters = [{ dataSize: 165 }]`
+    `result = client.get_program_accounts('ProgramPublicKey', filters)`
+#### Memcmp Filter

+- Filter by matching a specific slice of bytes at a given offset in account data.

+    `filters = [{`
+      `memcmp: {`
+        `offset: 0,`
+        `bytes: 'Base58EncodedBytes'`
+      `}`
+    `}]`
+    `result = client.get_program_accounts('ProgramPublicKey', filters)`

 ## WebSocket Methods